johnno1962/injectionforxcode/README.md

 ## What Else Does This Plugin Do?

+* It has file watcher that can inject when a file is saved from whichever editor you use.
+Enable this in the preferences pane accessed on menu item "Product/Injection Plugin/Tunable Parameters": "File Watcher".

 * There is support for working specifically with [Storyboard-based iOS projects](documentation/storyboards.md).

 * The plugin offers a way to quickly change a [collection of tunable parameters](documentation/tunable_parameters.md)